eitophetamine9/Crab-INC/README.md

 # Project Title: Crab Inc.

 ## Group Members
-- CARILLO, SAMUEL
+- CARILLO, SAMUEL (flurgerburger)
-- EPILAN, GIAN CEDRICK
+- EPILAN, GIAN CEDRICK (gOps132)
-- ORTIZ, KRISTIAN ENRICO
+- ORTIZ, KRISTIAN ENRICO (Odnerk)
-- ROMALES, RAY CHRISTIAN
+- ROMALES, RAY CHRISTIAN (chanie12)
-- SANTIZO, JOHN ERICK
+- SANTIZO, JOHN ERICK (eitophetamine9)

 ## Project Description
 Crab Inc. is a multiplayer, turn-based tycoon desktop application that gamifies the socio-economic concept of "Crab Mentality."
 Players manage competing local businesses and must choose between investing in the community (co-op) or sabotaging rivals (PvP) to reach the top.
 It serves as both a strategic resource management game and a social commentary on local business practices.